socheatsok78/docker-expose/docs/README.md

 - Add Proxied DNS Record of your `expose` subdomain, e.g.: `expose.sharedwithexpose.localhost`
 - Add Proxied wildcard DNS Record of your domain, e.g.: `*.sharedwithexpose.localhost`
 - Create a Cloudflare Origin Certificate and download it
-- Deploy Expose server with all your necessary configuratio
+- Deploy Expose server with all your necessary configurations

 ## Overview